 - Jiankou

-Don’t forget the weather when visiting the Great Wall
+Consider the weather when visiting the Great Wall

-When it came down to it, there was a fourth factor and that was the weather.
+When it came down to it, there was another factor in our visit to the Great Wall and that was the weather.
 Thunder and rain storms loomed.
-This would be a blessing to break the horrid sweaty heat that we’d been experiencing, but, rain and the wall don’t mix – as you’ll see from the photo’s.
+This would be a blessing to break the horrid sweaty heat that we’d been experiencing, but, rain and the wall don’t mix – as you’ll see from the photos.
+It’s not that you don’t have those stunning photos and views that you’ve seen on the internet, its more that its hot and wet and slippery.

 How to get to the Great Wall at Jinshanling – Public Transport